-Staff members talk to parents as they collect their children informing them of activities their children have enjoyed in addition to passing on any relevant information from school.
+Staff talk to parents as they collect their children informing them of activities their children have enjoyed, in addition to passing on any relevant information from school.
 This means that parents are well informed about their child's progress.
-Written information is shared on a notice board in the school hall and at the entrance to the school.
-The recent introduction of a photograph book provides them with evidence they can share with their children of activities enjoyed at the club.
-Parents are supportive of the club and provide written comments stating they love the activities their children are involved in and that their children are happy attending the club as it is such fun.
+Written information is shared on a notice board in the entrance used by the club.
+There are lots of photographs the children have taken to share with parents of activities enjoyed by them at the club.
+Parents are supportive of the club and in discussion commented that their children enjoy the wide range of activities and are happy attending the club.